DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 Previously if the candidate answered ‘other’ we replayed this answer.
 We then replayed the assessment name on a separate line.

 We will now not show ‘other’ because it has no meaning in itself.
-It is only an option to allow the candidate to enter details.
-So we just replay the assessment name.
+It is only an option to allow the candidate to enter details, so we just replay the assessment name.

 If the candidate said they did an IELTS assessment, we show: